Piano, Guitar, Violin, Voice, Trumpet, Cello, more...

 Bach, Beethoven, Mozart,

-Sheet Music + Music Accompaniments:
+Sheet Music + Music Accompaniment Tracks:

 The best way to learn to play music.
 Instantly.

-With today's technology, Virtual Sheet Music is committed to giving you the optimal way to learn and enjoy music with your instrument: superior digital sheet music in combination with convenient Mp3 music accompaniment files.
+With today's technology, Virtual Sheet Music is committed to giving you the optimal way to learn and enjoy music with your instrument: superior digital sheet music in combination with convenient Mp3 music accompaniment tracks.

 Accompaniment recordings are not new in music teaching circles.
 Several publishers and record companies have marketed a program known as "Music Minus One" which combines sheet music with audio CD accompaniments.
 Unfortunately, such recorded accompaniments are performed by amateur musicians, resulting in uneven dynamics and overly rigid tempos played either too fast or too slow.
 Also missing from the accompaniments are metronome "clicks", "taps" or other audio markings, always helpful in the practice effort.
 Music Minus One accompaniment recordings are also often orchestral, which can ill-prepare you for auditions, competitions, or examinations where piano only accompaniment is often the norm.